 - Buoyant, responsive coils support and react to the body

 Brooklyn Bedding is a well-known mattress brand that carries several different beds.
 Just recently, they released the Titan, a mattress made to cater to heavier individuals.
-Their Titan bed is the most budget-friendly option on this list, coming in at $999 for a Queen.
+Their Titan bed is one of the most budget-friendly options on this list, coming in at $999 for a Queen.

 When you buy with Brooklyn Bedding, your bed comes with a 120-night sleep trial and a 10-year warranty.
 They also offer free shipping and free returns, in the event your bed doesn’t work out for you during your sleep trial.